Frequently Asked Questions

 - Professional M.B.A. (evenings from 6 to 9 p.m.) - each course meets weekly and lasts an entire semester - fall, spring and summer

-- Executive M.B.A. (alternating Friday/Saturday from 8:30 a.m. to 4:30 p.m.) - enrolled in two courses simultaneously, each course is five class sessions
+- Executive M.B.A. (alternating Friday/Saturday from 8:30 a.m. to 5:30 p.m.) - enrolled in two courses simultaneously, each course is four full-day or eight half-day class sessions

 The Professional M.B.A. requires core competencies (prerequisites) or an undergraduate degree in business.
 The GMAT is also required.
 This program is structured like an undergraduate program where you pay tuition and are responsible for purchasing your own books, materials, etc. If you have an undergraduate degree in business, there are 10 graduate courses.
 You sign up for the courses you need so the enrollment in each course varies.
 If you don't have a business undergraduate degree there are six prerequisites that you must take before the 10 core M.B.A. courses for a total of 16 courses.